-Dale Henn, Chairman, is a retired Vice President at Gannett, a Fortune 500 company, with 30+ years business leadership and experience including finance, accounting, real estate, facilities, M&A, insurance, treasury and IT.
+Mr. Dale Henn, Chairman, is a retired Vice President at Gannett, a Fortune 500 company, with 30+ years business leadership and experience including finance, accounting, real estate, facilities, M&A, insurance, treasury and IT.
 He serves on the St. Louis County Library Foundation Development Committee.
-Dale holds an M.B.A. from the University of Rochester and a B.A. in Math and Business Administration from Principia College.
+Dale holds an M.B.A. from the University of Rochester and a B.A. in Math and Business Administration.
 Dale is an avid reader of history and biographies and a bike rider.
 He lives in St. Louis with his wife, Susie.

-Katy McKinney, CEO and Director, founded the Classical Academy de Lafayette (CAL) in 2016 to offer an exceptional classical education to grade school and high school students in the O’Fallon area.
+Mrs. Katy McKinney, Founder and Head of School, founded the Classical Academy de Lafayette (CAL) in 2016, to offer an exceptional classical education to grade school and high school students in the O’Fallon area.
 Katy is passionate about all things “education” and has found herself in some form of teaching over the last 20 years.
-She is an experienced leader, educator and businesswoman with a degree in elementary education from Chapman University and in business administration from Principia College.
+Having taught in San Diego, CA, Albuquerque, NM and St. Louis, MO, she is an experienced leader, educator and businesswoman with degrees in Elementary Education and in Business Administration.
 She had founded and directed pre-schools, developed curriculum for elementary schools, home schooled her own children and was the principal in a successful real estate investment and management start-up.
-Katy lives in Foristell, Missouri with her husband Justin and three children.
+Katy lives in Foristell, Missouri with her husband, Justin, and three children.
 In their free time, Katy and her family enjoy swimming and fishing in their lake and reading with her kids.
-Katy and her three children will attend CAL this fall.